Rebecca Carey, 23-years old and a dog rescuer, was killed by one or more dogs.

 UPDATE 08/17/12: A hot tipper sent in a cached web page of two of Rebecca Carey's dogs, a pit bull named Napoleon and a presa canario named Louis.
 Both dogs were adopted over five years ago from the Gwinnett Animal Welfare and Enforcement Center.
 This is how Napoleon looks now at the age of 6.
-We continue to search for answers as to why Jackie (Jacqulynn) Cira, who works at The Village Vets, was having Carey dog-sit her own presa canario, named Danai.
+We continue to search for answers as to why Jackie (Jacqulynn) Cira, who works at The Village Vets as a receptionist, was having Carey dog-sit her presa canario, named Danai.

 08/17/12: Killed Last Weekend